They say that life is ten percent what you experience and ninety percent how you respond to it.

 Vorster followed the older man down the road in Southern Paarl, where both vehicles came to a halt.
-Vorster remained in his car, quite calm, while the other (now identified as Mr. Marius Geldenhuys) jumped out and brandished a pickaxe handle from his boot – which he then used to assault our protagonist with.
+Vorster remained in his car, quite calm, while the other jumped out brandishing a pickaxe handle, which he then used to assault Vorster with.
 The two have since reconciled through a ritualistic washing of one another's feet, but the incident did bring much-needed attention to the scale of road rage experienced by motorists every single day.

 Now, we’ve all been prone to a little bit of road rage.
 As the saying goes – anybody driving slower than you is a moron and anybody driving faster than you is a maniac.
 But, there comes a day when you wake up and realise that you’ve been driving around with a pickaxe handle in your boot.
 For the sole purpose of assaulting people in traffic.
 And then it’s time to change.

-A few years ago, a study was undertaken in collaboration with the University of Natal Interdisciplinary Accident Research Centre, which categorized driver aggression into 4 sub-scales.[/caption]
+A few years ago, a study was undertaken in collaboration with the University of Natal Interdisciplinary Accident Research Centre, which categorized driver aggression into 4 sub-scales.

 These people don’t pay attention to construction signs and always fail to get into the correct lane on time.
 Then they try to worm their way into traffic in front of you.
 These people sitting there tweeting while the light has turned green.
 These people staring at Table Mountain instead of looking at what they’re doing on the road.
-As you pass them – you glare at them – to check if they look as stupid as they drive.
+As you pass them – you glare at them – to check if they really look as stupid as they drive.

 There’s a good chance that you’ve called some of the nicest people in the world some of the most horrific things.
 This is what traffic does to you.
 Hell, some of us might even get road rage just pushing a trolley around Pick n Pay.
-It only takes one slow-walking person to destroy the illusion that you’re a nice person.
+It only takes one slow-walking person to destroy the illusion that you’re a good person.
 You run on caffeine and fury.

 These people don’t know what to do at a 4-way stop.
 Why don’t they just stay at home?
-When you slow down to let somebody merge into traffic and they don’t do the thank you wave.
-When the car in front of you keeps hitting the brakes for no good reason… They weave in and out of traffic at high speeds and still end up as the car right in front of you at the red light.
+When you slow down to let somebody merge into traffic and they don’t do the 'thank you' wave.
+When the car in front of you keeps hitting the brakes for no good reason.
+They weave in and out of traffic at high speeds and still end up as the car right in front of you at the red light.
 These people speed up, cut you off and then suddenly slow down.
 Pedestrians take their sweet time crossing the road, staring at you.

 You can feel it, can’t you?
 The burn.

-We spoke to Karen van Zyl from the Anger & Stress Management Centre.
+CompareGuru spoke to Karen van Zyl from the Anger & Stress Management Centre.
 According to van Zyl, an adrenaline release triggers the fight or flight instinct within when we feel that somebody has done something unacceptable on the road.
 It often happens quickly and unexpectedly.

 “The reaction may be irrational and instinctual,” says van Zyl.
-“Elevated stress levels can also play a part, as well as things like low blood sugar and lack of sleep.”
+“Elevated stress levels can also play a part, as well as things like low blood sugar and lack of sleep.

 We, as human beings, default into ‘tit-for-tat’ behaviour.
 For instance; if you change lanes in the middle of a turn, I might feel obligated to run you off the road and into a ditch.